Susan Campbell Hall, ground floor

 Residency and Credit Requirements

-For the PhD degree, the student must complete at least three years of full-time graduate-level academic work beyond the bachelor’s degree.
+For the PhD degree, the student must complete the equivalent of at least 81 credits of graduate-level academic work beyond the bachelor’s degree over the course of al least three calendar years.
 At least one academic year—the residency year—must be completed at the University of Oregon after the student has been classified as a conditionally or an unconditionally admitted student in a doctoral program.
 The residency year is expected to be the first year after admission as a doctoral student.
 During this year of residency the student is expected to make progress toward the degree by completing course credits and satisfying doctoral degree requirements.
-The residency year consists of three consecutive terms of full-time study, with a minimum of 9 completed graduate credits a term in the student’s major.
+The residency year consists of three consecutive terms of full-time study toward the degree, with a minimum of 9 completed graduate credits a term in the student’s major.
 Courses in Research (601), Reading and Conference (605), and other individualized study options may be a part of the 9 credits, but the majority of the year of residency in expected to consist of regular graduate course work.

 A doctoral candidate may fulfill the residency requirement during the period in which he or she works toward a master’s degree on the university campus as long as (1) the student has been officially awarded the master’s degree, (2) the doctoral degree program immediately follows the master’s degree program, and (3) both the master’s degree and the doctoral degree are in the same discipline.